LSSTDESC/skyCatalogs_creator/docs/installation.rst

 --------------------------------------------

 .. note::
-   These instructions are similar to imSim installation instructins.
+   These instructions are similar to imSim installation instructions.
 If you've installed imSim already you can skip everything in this section except the installation of `skyCatalogs_creator` itself and ensuring you have a new enough version of `skyCatalogs`.